We may receive compensation when you click on links to products from our partners.

 Leveraging the Internet and social media for your job LinkedIn (in a non-confidential way) could make its way to your boss’ racquetball partner.
 Take no chances and keep any word of your job search off social media.

-There’s one exception: Do update your professional profiles, such as on LinkedIn, since these could be a valuable asset to your job LinkedIn updates available to all of your connections, versus keeping them private.
+There’s one exception: Do update your professional profiles, such as on LinkedIn, since these could be a valuable asset to your job updates available to all of your connections, versus keeping them private.

 - How Do I Find Jobs on LinkedIn? – Learn how to leverage your job search.